CompArchFA16/HW2/README.md

 2. Your writeup as a PDF or Markdown file
 3. The scripts you used to run the tests

+Push the work to your repo, then submit a pull request to the course repo (CompArchFA16/HW2) for us to respond to with feedback.

 ## Hints / Tricks

 ### Gate delays